 Are You or Someone You Know a Hoarder?

-Most people have some disorganization and clutter in their homes but for some people this disorganization has taken over the whole house.
-For people that have cluttered homes that have become overwhelming for them or others, this can affect their lives many ways, affecting their family relationships, friendships, and raising stress levels.
+Most of use have some disorganization and clutter in our homes, but for some people this disorganization has taken over the whole house.
+For people with homes so cluttered they become overwhelming to them or others, this can affect their family relationships, friendships, and raise daily stress levels.

 Every month we help clean out multiple homes that could be classified as hoarding situations.
 Through these experiences we have learned how to safely and sensitively use our expertise to help individuals and families step into a cleaner, more stress-free living situation.
 If you are wondering if you or someone you know might be a hoarder, keep reading.

 Hoarding has three components:

-- Acquiring possessions compulsively – compulsive buying or collecting free things.
+- Acquiring possessions compulsively – constantly buying or collecting free things.

-- Saving all these possessions and never discarding.
+- Saving all these possessions and never discarding anything.

 - Struggling to organize and maintain all the saved possessions.

 People who hoard keep things for the same reason as anyone else:

 - For sentimental value – the hoarder has an emotional attachment to the items or saves them to remember an important life event.

 - For utility value – the item is, or could be, useful.

 - For aesthetic value – the item is considered to be attractive or beautiful.

 If you hoard, you probably have problems organizing and maintaining all your possessions.
 First of all, there are so many of them!
 A hoarder can have problems categorizing – necessary for organizing – seeing each item as unique.
 The result is chaos and clutter that causes stress and isolation.

 Part of the problem for hoarders is that they find it hard to make decisions about what to do with their possessions – e.g. whether to keep something or throw it away.
 A hoarder may feel that something bad will happen if they discard an item or it may feel like a part of their identity will be lost.
 If a hoarder has a past experience of throwing something out and regretting it later, this is likely to increase their distress.